edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 # Environment Variables

 There are three types of environment variables used by all EdgeX services.
-They are *standard*, *command-line overrides*  and *configuration overrides*.
+They are *standard*, *command-line overrides*,  and *configuration overrides*.

 ## Standard Environment Variables